 Earnings before interest, taxes, depreciation, and amortization or EBITDA, an accounting term calculated through the firm’s net earnings, prior to interest, taxes, expenses, amortization and depreciationDepreciationDepreciation is a systematic allocation method used to account for the costs of any physical or tangible asset throughout its useful life.
 Its value indicates how much of an asset’s worth has been utilized.
 Depreciation enables companies to generate revenue from their assets while only charging a fraction of the cost of the asset in use each year. that are deducted, being a substitute for a firm’s existing operating profitability.
 It is defined by the formula:

 EBITDA = EBIT or operating profit + depreciation expenditure + amortization expenditure

 Or, EBITDA = Total profit + Amortization + Depreciation + Taxes + Interest

 Adding the company’s overall expenditures due to amortization and depreciation back to its EBIT.

-EBITDA is basically net income added to amortization, depreciation, taxes and interest.
-EBITDA measure is good to be used for analyzing and comparing profitability between firms and businesses as it removes the impacts of accounting and financing decisions.
+EBITDA is basically net income added to amortization, depreciation, taxes, and interest.
+EBITDAEBITDAEBITDA refers to earnings of the business before deducting interest expense, tax expense, depreciation and amortization expenses, and is used to see the actual business earnings and performance-based only from the core operations of the business, as well as to compare the business's performance with that of its competitors. measure is good to be used for analyzing and comparing profitability between firms and businesses as it removes the impacts of accounting and financing decisions.

 Verizon provides Consolidated EBITDA as a non-GAAP measure.
-Verizon management believes that these measures are useful for Investors in evaluating profitability and operating performance of the company.
+Verizon management believes that these measures are useful for investors in evaluating the profitability and operating performance of the company.

 source: Verizon Annual Report